Pressio/Pressio.github.io/content/index.rst

 	   .. container:: m-col-l-9 m-push-l-1

 	       Want to learn more about pROMs?
-Explore the `steps typically involved in pROMs <{filename}/overview/proms.rst>`_.
+Explore `steps typically involved in pROMs <{filename}/overview/proms.rst>`_.